 The first symposium was held in 2011 at Polytechnic Institute of New York University (NYU-Poly).
 Since then, the symposium has been held annually in December in a single-day format that includes invited plenary talks, peer-reviewed papers and poster submissions intended to encourage graduate students to present research in progress.
 The symposium attendance is approximately 100 professionals providing an excellent intimate opportunity to interact in a multidisciplinary environment.

-All abstracts and papers presented at the symposium are indexed in IEEE Xplore.
+All abstracts and papers presented at the symposium since 2014 are indexed in IEEE Xplore.
 Search for keywords such as "IEEE SPMB" to review past papers.